learntocloud/learn-to-cloud/phase1/README.md

-# Phase 1: Linux and networking essentials
+# Phase 1: Linux and networking fundamentals

 The reason we pair these two topics is because lots of networking tasks are done via command line and Linux management is all about command line.